richmahn/en_tn/rev/18/intro.md

 Chapter 19 will continue the material contained in this chapter and both should be seen as a single unit.

 Some translations set apart quotations.
-This entire chapter contains a series of long quotations that are set apart through the use of indentation in the ULB.
+The first eight verses are a long quotation that is set apart through the use of indentation in the ULB.

 #### Special concepts in this chapter ####